tylerbouknight/unPairasight/README.md

 ### Minor Changes

+- **Notification Preferences**: Add an option for users to toggle on/off notices for encryption completion and file count milestones.
+This would allow for a personalized balance between automation and user awareness.

 - **UI/UX Enhancements**: Make modals and user interfaces more intuitive and aesthetically pleasing.

 - **Password Security**: Elevate password requirements with character count, special characters, and a match/confirm mechanism.